ErpNetDocs/tech/modules/crm/clientcenter/how-to/apply-platform-settings.md

 **009 – NewOrderDocumentType is set, but DocumentType is null**

-3. No fields are set:
+3. No settings are set:

 In this scenario, both fields assume two values by default: